Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Frequently asked questions

-- A journal platform can show the trader, after the session ends, that they re-entered three times in twelve minutes after a stop-out.
-Meridian flags the same pattern as the second order is placed and can require a typed acknowledgment, a mandatory countdown, or an entry block before the third one.
+A journal platform can show the trader, after the session ends, that they re-entered three times in twelve minutes after a stop-out.
+Meridian flags the same pattern as the second order is placed and can require a typed acknowledgment (with an optional countdown) or an entry block before the third one.
 Retrospective vs real-time is the category line.

 About Meridian